 So how can I get context around prospect activity?

-To quickly summarize the last three posts, when crafting outbound sales emails you will be a much more effective sales person if you remember to:
+When crafting outbound sales emails, you will be much more effective if you remember to:

 - Personalize your subject line to reflect both you and the recipient.

 - Make your emails concise and maintain a consistent call to action

 - Track which prospects engage with your emails and attached collateral so that you can better tailor and prioritize your follow up.

 If you follow these tips, you will see more success from your prospecting emails.